KristerSJakobsson/pet-breed-classification/README.md

 Running this program on all data might be quite slow, consider tweaking the training proportion parameter when running.

 ## Getting Started

+I recommend setting up a project in PyCharm and pulling the sources from git.
+Run 'pip install requirements.txt' to install all required packages.
+Go to Edit Configurations in PyCharm and specify the below scripts.
+(PyCharm will add the project root to PYTHONPATH, otherwise you will have to do this manually.)

 The executable scripts are per below: